Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 2. I prepared a list of ~50 companies where I wanted to apply [Find this list here.](https://github.com/Radhekrishnaa/List-of-Companies)
 - Visit their careers site and turned on the notifications for "Software Engineer Role".
 Whenever there would be an opening, You would get an email from them directly.
 - You should follow all these companies on Linkedin.
-- Now this is what u have to different from the majority of the folks - Most people would send a connection request to employees of XYZ company when XYZ company has an opening and they need a referral for it.
+- Now this is what u have to do different from the majority of the folks - Most people would send a connection request to employees of XYZ company when XYZ company has an opening and they need a referral for it.
 Now there are several possibilities of you not getting a referral easily by doing this:
+- - A large number of folks send requests at this time.
+The "potential referrer" may just miss your request and even if she/he accepts, they may not get to read your message.